-Question II.C.7: What types of coalitions should network designers be concerned about, and what types of coalitions are an acceptable and natural part of network development?
+Question II.C.7: What types of collusion by economic agents should network designers try to prevent?
+By contrast, what types of coalition-formation are acceptable and natural parts of network evolution?

 Various algorithmic, complexity-theoretic, and mathematical-modeling aspects of incentive compatibility in networks are covered in Sections III and IV below.